NullHead87/Vuln-Scanner/readme.md

 ## Notes

+-Some of features are still under construction and may not work!

 - CVE lookups use the public NVD API (5 requests/second limit without API key)
 - Port scanning may be slow on targets with strict firewalls
 - Subdomain enumeration only tests a predefined list of common names